Rsknder/Rsknder/README.md

-# 👋 Hi, I'm Iskander
+# 👋 Hi, I'm Rahimov Iskander
 Beginer Software Engineer without commertial experience.
 I have knowledge in frontend development on JavaScrypt, HTML and CSS.
 I learn development on React.
 I try do some projects and put it here.
 <p align='center'>